Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 Repeat this several times so your puppy starts to learn that after following your “in” cue, they get rewarded.

-- Clickers: A small box or button which makes a clicking noise when pressed (It’s actually quite impressive how well these work.
+- Clickers: A small box or button which makes a clicking noise when pressed (It’s actually quite impressive how well this work.
 Hats tipped.)

 - Verbal Markers: Short words such as ‘yes’ or ‘good’